garrandall/popular-music-data/tracks/drip-cardi-b-migos.md

 I'm the one dealin', I could make a killin' (killin') Bags, can you smell it when I Vac-seal it? (uh)
-Flag, nigga, throw it up, don't care about your feelin's (fuck 'em) Ooh, what is this?
+Flag, nigga, throw it up, don't care about your feelin's (fuck 'em) Oh, what is this?
 What you wearin'?
 I be drippin' (what) Cal Ripken's hit a nigga, Ken Griffey (home run)
 The bitch got thick, so I guess she ate Jiffy
 When she leave with me, I'ma fly her back to the city (for sure)